Skip to main content

 "Mary Michael Shelley, Art of the Everyday".
 This article is reprinted with permission from Heritage, the Magazine of Fenimore Art Museum and the Farmers' Museum, Inc., vol 37

-Carved and Painted "Welcome to Ithaca" Sign located in the Tompkins County Airport.
+Carved and Painted "Welcome to Ithaca" Sign formerly located in the Tompkins County Airport.
 Three Feet by eight feet.
 Public commission.
+This piece was taken down in renovations at the airport and is currently in storage

 "Clinton House Renovation, Ithaca, NY"